Now

 TV

 I watch way too much TV, usually a couple of shows each night with Lisa.
 Our secret shame is Peacock/Bravo’s Below Deck reality series.
 We started watching it during Covid because we missed traveling so much.
-But now we’re just hooked on the drama.
-We loved loved Loved Succession on HBO and Slow Horses on AppleTV+.
+But now we’re just hooked on the “drama.”
+We loved loved loved Succession on HBO and Slow Horses on AppleTV+.

 Turned out we loved Industry on HBO - it’s very Succession like.
+The Agency on Netflix was great, too.

 And, of course, there’s the NFL - Sunday, Monday, and Thursday - although if it’s not the 49ers I usually don’t make it through the entire game.
+Starting in March I’ll be rooting for Team Ferarri in Formula 1.